FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-general explanation of the possible effects upon a will of substantial depreciation or appreciation
+containing a general explanation of the possible effects upon a will of substantial depreciation or

-of a testator’s assets or of marriage, divorce, birth or death of the testator or potential
+appreciation of a testator’s assets or of marriage, divorce, birth or death of the testator or

 Chairman Smith stated the opinion of the committee:

-of this memorandum would be given only to testators of wills prepared by the
+A copy of this memorandum would be given only to testators of wills prepared by the firm and

 The Committee sees no ethical impropriety in the practice proposed.
 Indeed, most